cha2hyun/palet-ai/README.md

 ### Ask Multiple AIs at Once

 Send questions to multiple AI services from a single input field.
-Compare responses from ChatGPT, Gemini, Claude, and Perplexity at a glance.
+Compare responses from ChatGPT, Gemini, Claude, Perplexity, and Mistral AI at a glance.

 ### Flexible Layouts